 You could write about Enough.
-A contemplation on the feeling of being. enough and feeling not-enough, an passage on the relativity and subjectivity of ‘enough,’ and
+A contemplation on the feeling of Being enough and feeling not-enough, a passage on the relativity and subjectivity of ‘enough,’ and

-The time could still be going on the clock, sixteen more minutes it says on the timer, and maybe that is it for the night.
+The time could still be going on the clock (sixteen more minutes, it says on the timer), and maybe that’s it, enough for the night.

 Word by word